FraMecca/torchat/README.md

 ## Building

 <!--TORchat has no external dependencies and just requires a C++11 compatible compiler.-->
-TORchat requires a C++11 compatible compiler and at the moment depends on **libcurl** for file upload functionality.
+TORchat requires a C++11 compatible compiler.
-The best way to obtain libcurl is probably through the package manager of your Linux distribution.
-Alternatively, the Github page of cUrl is avaiable [here](https://github.com/curl/curl).

 To build the standar version (without debug logging), simply run:

 ` make `